tototomate123/tuwunel/docs/development.md

 it, you can safely ignore this page.
 If you plan on contributing, see the [contributor's guide](./contributing.md).

-## conduwuit project layout
+## Tuwunel project layout

-conduwuit uses a collection of sub-crates, packages, or workspace members that indicate what each general area of code is for.
+Tuwunel uses a collection of sub-crates, packages, or workspace members that indicate what each general area of code is for.
 All of the workspace members are under `src/`.
 The workspace definition is at the top level / root `Cargo.toml`.